-Volunteer and community activist Craig Kielburger shares some of his thoughts on the essence of community in this video highlighting his own organization's efforts to improve conditions in the African nation of Kenya.
+Volunteer and community activist Craig Kielburger shares some of his thoughts on the essence of community in this Me to We: Energy, ideas and courage

 How the journey began.